linode/docs/docs/databases/elasticsearch/monitor-nginx-web-server-logs-using-filebeat-elastic-stack-centos-7.md

 This tutorial will use several parts of the Elastic Stack for log analysis and machine metrics.
 Before starting, it may be helpful to summarize how each piece will help form the final stack of software:

-- [**Filebeat**](https://www.elastic.co/products/beats/filebeat) will watch and collect web server access logs from nginx.
+- [**Filebeat**](https://www.elastic.co/products/beats/filebeat) will watch and collect web server access logs from NGINX.
 Filebeat will also manage configuring Elasticsearch to ensure logs are parsed as expected and loaded into the correct indices.
 - [**Metricbeat**](https://www.elastic.co/products/beats/metricbeat) will collect system metrics such as CPU, memory, and disk usage, and store this as numerical data in Elasticsearch.
 - [**Elasticsearch**](https://www.elastic.co/) will store logs and metrics sent to it from each Beat.
 Documents are indexed for searching and available over the default Elasticsearch port (9200).
 - [**Kibana**](https://www.elastic.co/products/kibana) will connect to Elasticsearch to expose indexed documents in a searchable, browser-based visualization interface.